Reading: Advanced Textual Analysis

 - B. Entertain the reader with a story about the coast.

-- C. Persuade the reader and the government to take a specific action.
+- C. Persuade the reader and government to take action.

-Answer: C. The use of strong, demanding language ("We must not allow," "absolute duty," "immediately") clearly shows a persuasive purpose.
-This is characteristic of an editorial.
+→ Answer: C. The strong, demanding language ("We must not allow," "absolute duty") clearly shows a persuasive purpose, which is characteristic of an editorial.

-A text that objectively and factually informs about a recent event. ↩ back to text -
+- News Report A text that objectively and factually informs about a recent event.

-A longer article that explores a topic or person in-depth, often using a more creative or narrative style than a hard news report. ↩ back to text -
+- Feature Article A longer article that explores a topic in-depth, often using a more creative or narrative style.

-An article in a newspaper or on a website that presents the strong, persuasive opinion of the publication (editorial) or a guest writer (op-ed). ↩ back to text -
+- Editorial / Op-Ed An article presenting the strong, persuasive opinion of the publication or a guest writer.

-Objective writing is based on facts and is neutral.
-Subjective writing is based on personal opinions, feelings, and interpretations. ↩ back to text
+- Objective vs. Subjective Objective writing is based on facts and is neutral.
+Subjective writing is based on personal opinions, feelings, and interpretations.

 Compare the News!